aHumanWithAName-commited-arson/SerialOS/README.md

 3) Boot the USB

 ## Default password(s)
-### Default user accout (the one you'll want to log in to when booting the live ISO/Installed system)
+### Default user account (the one you'll want to log in to when booting the live ISO/Installed system)
 User: serialos
 Password: serialos